Top Tourist Destinations in Kazakhstan: A Must-Visit Guide

 Astana: A City of Modern Marvels

-Astana, now called Nur-Sultan, is a shining beacon of modern architecture in Kazakhstan.
+Astana, now called Nur-Sultan, is a shining beacon of modern architecture in Kazakhstan, the capital of Kazakhstan.
 This capital city has grown rapidly since 1997 and is known for its futuristic skyline.
 Among the standout structures is the Bayterek Tower, symbolizing the mythological Tree of Life.
 Visitors can climb up for panoramic views of the city.

 Must-See Attractions in Astana: